College of Business > News & Events > DePaul Launches New Online Degree for Human Resources Professionals

 According to the Bureau of Labor Statistics, human resource professionals with master’s degrees are expected to be more competitive in the job market than other applicants, especially for higher-level positions in the C-suite.

 To prepare professionals for these roles, the Kellstadt Graduate School of Business has developed an online

 Executive Master of Science in Human Resource Management.
-The new degree program, launching this fall, will be offered entirely online except for three, four-day in-person residencies that will help students develop relationships with their peers, faculty and industry leaders.
+The new degree program, launching in fall 2021, will be offered entirely online except for three, four-day in-person residencies that will help students develop relationships with their peers, faculty and industry leaders.
 The

 15-month program, which is held in a cohort format, is geared toward HR professionals with at least seven years of experience, giving them the skills needed to lead organizations.